 A useful reference on this topic: the Wikipedia site on Quantum Theory

 Quantum theory can be presented simply as a set of assumptions which are developed through mathematical treatment.
 This is in fact the best route to take if one is to use quantum mechanics as a working tool.
 More than this, however, quantum theory brings with it a set of concepts that have far-reaching philosophical implications and which should be a part of the intellectual equipment of anyone who claims to have a general education in the sciences.
-A major objective of this chapter will be to introduce you to "the quantum way of thinking" and to show how this led to a profound break with the past, and a shift in our way of viewing the world that has no parallel in Western intellectual history.
+A major objective of this unit will be to introduce you to "the quantum way of thinking" and to show how this led to a profound break with the past, and a shift in our way of viewing the world that has no parallel in Western intellectual history.